A&M athletes return to campus to train

-BRYAN, Texas (KBTX) -- Texas A&M athletes were allowed to return to campus on Tuesday marking the first time since the corna virus pandemic shut everything down in mid-March.
+Texas A&M athletes were allowed to return to campus on Tuesday marking the first time since the corna virus pandemic shut everything down in mid-March.

 Coaches and student-athletes have been staying connected virtually through various on-line means.
 Head Coach Jimbo Fisher said they were still able to work on installment of plays and schemes even though they weren't physically in the same room.